wesm/argh/PYTHON_README.md

 - `--repos REPO [REPO ...]`: Specific repositories to filter by (in owner/name format)
 - `--list-repos`: List all repositories in the database
 - `--output FILE`: Output file for the report (default: print to stdout)
+- `--top-contributors N`: Number of top contributors to include (default: 10, 0 to disable)
+- `--hot-issues N`: Number of most active issues to include (default: 5, 0 to disable)
+- `--chunk-size N`: Maximum characters per chunk for large reports (default: 20000)
+- `--time-chunks N`: Split report into time chunks of specified days (optional)
 - `--claude`: Send the report to Claude for summarization
 - `--claude-key KEY`: Claude API key
 - `--claude-prompt PROMPT`: Custom prompt for Claude